 Other fees involved in setting up your Heartland Reverse Mortgage are a valuation fee, and your own solicitor’s costs.

-You will find information on all fees that apply to the Heartland Reverse Mortgage in our Fees Schedule.
+You will find information on all fees that apply to the Heartland Reverse Mortgage in our Useful Info section.

 To protect your interests, your own legal adviser should act for you.
 Your solicitor will advise you about their charges for completing the necessary legal work.
 You will be responsible for your own solicitor’s fees.